Champagne (Xiang Bin Jiu)

 A Glass of Water

-Studies have shown that champagne can improve your special memory and the ability to perform certain calculations.
+Studies have shown that champagne can improve your short term memory and the ability to perform certain calculations.

 Disclosure: If you purchase from some links on this web page, we may receive some kind of affiliate commission.
 However, we only ever mention products we would recommend whether we were being compensated or not.
 Thank you so much for your support of White Rabbit Institute of Healing!